-Some find the technology overwhelming whilst others are embracing it.
+Some find AI technology overwhelming whilst others are embracing it.
 Can humans really coexist with robots?

 It may seem like something from a sci-fi film, but we are not actually that far away from this reality.

 In fact, it has been estimated that 44 per cent of jobs in the UK economy could feasibly be automated.
 That means 13.7 million people could be replaced by a robot.
 Northern Ireland is one of the regions predicted to be most at risk.

 Automation already plays a large role in our everyday lives – from our mobile phones to online banking and smart home assistants like Amazon’s Alexa, a raft of processes and everyday tasks are being made easier, more efficient and more interlinked than ever before.

 AI Technology is Transforming Food and Drink Manufacturing